guycipher/k4/README.md

 - High speed writes and reads
 - Durability
 - Variable length binary keys and values.
 Keys and their values can be any length
 - Write-Ahead Logging (WAL).
-System writes PUT and DELETE operations to a log file before applying them to the LSM tree.
+System writes PUT and DELETE operations to a log file before applying them to K4.
 - Atomic transactions.
-Multiple PUT and DELETE operations can be grouped together and applied atomically to the LSM tree.
+Multiple PUT and DELETE operations can be grouped together and applied atomically to K4.
 - Paired compaction.
 SSTables are paired up during compaction and merged into a single SSTable(s).
 This reduces the number of SSTables and minimizes disk I/O for read operations.
 - Memtable implemented as a skip list.
 - In-memory and disk-based storage